eternal-flame-AD/yume-pdq/README.md

 Parallelize well up to the memory bandwidth limit.

 Be _accurate enough_ for high-throughput and real-time screening when there is a human user waiting for the result and/or the server CPU time is constrained.
 At present, the official docs require 10 bits when quality > 0.8 to be considered "correct" and we are currently right on the border (see [Accuracy on test set](#accuracy-on-test-set)).
 However the threshold for matching is 31 bits so we consider this not important for the purpose of matching.
+This also means you _should NOT_ submit hashes to databases using output of any optimized kernels in this library.

 Our definition of "accurate enough to match" was based on a worst-case FNR (false negative rate) computed using birthday paradox, assuming such as statistical model: